Interstate 80 in New Jersey: Morris and Essex counties

-The highway continues back into Rockaway Township as it widens to eight lanes and comes to the CR 661 exit near the Rockaway Townsquare shopping mall.
-Suburban development near the highway becomes more dense at this point as I-80 briefly passes through a corner of Rockaway borough before coming to the interchange with CR 513 in Rockaway Township.
-The freeway passes over the Dover and Rockaway River Railroad's Dover and Rockaway Branch and turns southeast here into Denville Township.
-In the center of Denville Township, it has an eastbound exit and westbound entrance serving US 46 that also provides access to Route 53.
+The highway continues back into Rockaway Township as it widens to eight lanes and comes to the exit for Mt Hope Avenue (CR 661) near the Rockaway Townsquare shopping mall.
+Suburban development near the highway becomes more dense at this point as I-80 briefly passes through Rockaway before coming to the interchange with CR 513 in Rockaway Township.
+The freeway passes over the Dover and Rockaway River Railroad's Dover and Rockaway Branch and turns southeast here into Denville.
+In the center of Denville, it has an eastbound exit and westbound entrance serving US 46 that also provides access to Route 53.
 There is a westbound exit and eastbound entrance serving both US 46 and Route 53 as the road begins to turn more to the east.
 I-80 turns south and crosses the Montclair-Boonton Line for a third time before it enters Parsippany–Troy Hills.
-The highway makes a turn east as it comes into an area of business parks, with the median widening before an interchange serving US 202 and CR 654.
-The median narrows again before I-80 reaches the I-287 interchange that also has movements to US 46 and Smith Road to and from the east.
+The highway makes a turn east as it comes into an area of business parks, with the median widening before an interchange serving US 202 and Cherry Hill Road (CR 654).
+The median narrows again before I-80 reaches the interchange with I-287 that also has movements to US 46, Smith Road, and Littleton Road to and from the east.

-Past I-287, I-80 gains local–express lanes with a 2-3-3-2 configuration.
-The road continues past more commercial areas, with the local lanes having an eastbound exit and westbound entrance at CR 637.
+Past I-287, I-80 gains the local–express lanes with a 2-3-3-2 configuration.
+The road continues past more commercial areas, with the local lanes having an eastbound exit and westbound entrance at South Beverwyck Road (CR 637).
 After this, there is a large interchange with US 46 and the western terminus of I-280, at which point the local–express lanes end.
 From this point, I-80 continues east through wooded areas as a six-lane freeway, crossing into Montville, where there is a partial interchange providing access to Hook Mountain Road.
-After a turn to the northeast, the highway comes into Fairfield Township, Essex County, continuing through wooded surroundings as it heads north before turning east.
-Development near the road increases as it comes to the westbound exit and eastbound entrance with CR 613.
+After a turn to the northeast, the highway comes into Fairfield, Essex County, continuing through wooded surroundings as it heads north before turning east.
+Development near the road increases as it comes to the westbound exit and eastbound entrance with Two Bridges Road (CR 613).